 - Lightning strikes

-What is Other Structure Blanket Coverage?
+What Is Other Structure Blanket Coverage?

 You may need to add other structure blanket coverage if you have a pool.
 This is because your pool is separate from your home.
-This applies whether it’s an in-ground pool or not.
+This applies whether it’s an in-ground or not.
 Some insurers will allow you to buy blanket coverage.
 This lets you choose which structures you’d like to add to your policy.
-Be sure to check with your insurer to see if you need blanket coverage to cover your pool.
+Be sure to check with your insurer to see if you need blanket coverage to cover your swimming pool.

 Home Insurance Doesn’t Cover Poor Maintenance